How to Use Claude Cowork to Turn a Folder of Drafts Into a Board or Leadership Meeting Packet

 How to gather the source material

-- Create one local folder for this meeting only.
+- Create one local folder or Cowork project for this meeting series.

 Numbered workflow steps